 Instilling quality concepts in a project.
 Continuous improvement; total quality; designing for and cost of quality; organizing for TQM; alternative approaches to quality; understanding the corporate culture; developing the quality plan, implementing TQM; introducing the concept; work meetings and project teams; informing, motivating, recording; using technology; key approaches and when to use them; reward and recognition; follow-up, evaluation, and feedback.
-SUBMAND SSMMMAC
+A capstone technical management project applying concepts learned throughout the degree program will be submitted and evaluated before completion of this course.

-Resident Centers
+Resident Centers UNITED STATES